isomerpages/nyp-sirs/_digital-programmes/3d-best-practices-of-e-commerce-transactions-using-tr76.md

 <p>Technical Reference 76 (TR 76) is the first national standard on guidelines for e-commerce transactions launched by the Enterprise Singapore (ESG) and the
 Singapore Standards Council.
 TR 76 serves as a practical reference for e-retailers and online intermediaries to build trust and transparency in online transactions.</p>

-<p>SIRS, in collaboration with ESG, presents this one-day workshop which covers the entire e-commerce transaction process including browsing, purchasing,
+<p>SIRS, in collaboration with ESG, presents this one-day workshop which covers the entire e-commerce transaction
-payment, delivery, product tracking, returns, and customer support practices.
-Learn to map your e-commerce process with TR 76 to gain customers’ confidence.</p>
+process including browsing, purchasing, payment, delivery, product tracking, returns, and customer support practices.
+Learn to map your e-commerce process with TR 76 to gain customers’ confidence to engage and transact online with you today!</p>

 <h4>Outline</h4>
 <ul>